C. E. V. Leser

-After his return to England, Leser held posts at the University of Manchester, in Canberra, Australia and at the Economic and Social Research Institute in Dublin before becoming the first Professor of Econometrics at the University of Leeds in 1968.
-He retired from his chair in 1980 with the title Emeritus Professor.
+After his return to England, Leser held posts at the University of Manchester, in Canberra, Australia and at the Economic and Social Research Institute in Dublin before becoming the first professor of Econometrics at the University of Leeds in 1968.
+He retired from his chair in 1980 with the title professor Emeritus.

 Leser is best known for his work on the Engel curve.
 He also proposed the Hodrick–Prescott filter.